Regent Theatre

 Current situation

-Following the Regent’s inclusion on the Theatres at Risk Register, Theatres Trust has been contacted by several groups all with a focus on community and cultural ambitions and keen to see whether there may be opportunity for using the building.
-Sadly, attempts to contact the owner (believed to be a church group) to discuss opportunities and find a positive solution for the building have been unsuccessful.
+Following the Regent’s inclusion on the Theatres at Risk Register, Theatres Trust has been contacted by several groups, all with a focus on community and cultural ambitions and keen to see whether there may be opportunity for using the building.
+Most recently we have been contacted by the Bridge Trust Great Yarmouth, which owns St James Church, a succesful regeneration project.
+The group’s ambition is to restore and reopen the Regent as an active theatre venue.
+There is a further aspiration to incorporate sustainable energy in the form of ground source heat pumps, which could help provide an additional, alternative funding source for the project.

 Main image, Regent Theatre Great Yarmouth by Ian Grundy.